 You'll be providing healthy, tasty food for yourself and your family, and helping to grow a local, sustainable food system right here in Minnesota!
 There will also be events throughout the year where you'll be invited out to the farm to tour where the veggies on your table were grown.

 You can get a box of veggies every week, or every other week.
 You can split boxes with your family, friends, neighbors or co-workers.
 We have over 15 dropsites through the Twin Cities to make picking up your produce convenient.
 We even offer helpful payment plans to space your payments out over several months.

 The 2015 Immigrant and Minority Farmer's Conference was a success!

 Thank you for helping to make the 2015 IMFC conference a fun and productive weekend!
 The IMFC focuses on the special needs and interests of immigrant and minority farmers and addresses their needs by bringing together farmers, farm advocates, educators, professionals, experts, and agency officials to one space to exchange knowledge, network, and find support.
 12 different workshops presented by experienced farmers and professionals on topics that are essential to thriving and successful farming and vegetable productions were featured.
 Past workshops have included understanding important rules and regulations that govern production and sale of food and flowers, marketing concepts and practical skills, critical but basic record-keeping, modern farm practices, food safety for specialty crop farmers, soil health and USDA programs that can improve and strengthen farms.

-Check out this great video from last year's conference:
+Check out this great video from the conference!

 News from the Farm